mouhyemen/ECE7785_Lab2/README.md

 # Lab 2 ECE 7785 - Detect a ball and rotate Turtlebot3

----
-The overall goal of the project is to detect the location of a ball and rotate the Turtlebot3 robot to orient itself and face the ball.
+The overall goal of the project is to detect the location of a ball and orient TurtleBot 3 to face the ball.
 From an implementation perspective, this lab deals with Robot Operating System (ROS) and OpenCV (Open-source Computer Vision Library).
 OpenCV methods are used for detecting the ball and ROS is used for linking perception stage to actuation stage.
 A ROS package named `ball_follower` is created and within the package 2 ROS nodes are implemented - `find_ball` and `drive_wheel`.
 (The detection script and nodes are implemented in Python)
 **Note:** An additional node `ball_rosbag.py` is provided for testing on the rosbag files.
 This is covered in detail below.

+---
 ## Setting up the ROS package
 These instructions will get you a copy of the scripts and running on your local machine for development and testing purposes.

 ### Download the repository
-First download the git repository which contains the ROS package, additional python scripts for user testing.
+First download the git repository which contains the ROS package and additional python scripts for user testing.
 ```
 [PC] cd <your_download_directory>
 [PC] git clone https://github.com/mouhyemen/ECE7785_Lab2.git